Complete Bathroom Painting Guide: Walls to Finishing Touches

 Prepare Your Space

-Why It Matters: This is one of those jobs where preparing really is key to getting professional results; but, like always, it can seem like so much of a hassle.
-Taking the time to protect your bathroom fixtures and floors from sprays and spills will save you from headaches and multiple touch-ups down the line.
+Why It Matters: This is one of those jobs where preparing is key to getting professional results, but, like always, it can seem like a hassle.
+Protecting your bathroom fixtures and floors from sprays and spills will save you from headaches and multiple touch-ups down the line.

 How to Prepare

-Remove or Mask Fixtures: Remove light switch covers and outlet plates, along with any other wall-mounted fixtures.
+Remove or Mask Fixtures: Remove light switch covers, outlet plates, and other wall-mounted fixtures.
 If you cannot remove them, mask them with painter’s tape.

 Protect the Floor and Surroundings: Drop cloths or plastic sheeting will help keep your bathroom floor, countertops, and bathtub safe.